Learning from Discriminatory Training Data: Evaluation on real-world datasets

-\textbf{Datasets.} We focus on the CelebA dataset \cite{liu2015faceattributes} commonly found in computer vision and deep learning literature.
+\textbf{Dataset.} We focus on the CelebA dataset \cite{liu2015faceattributes} commonly found in computer vision and deep learning literature.
+Here, the task is to classify the hair color of celebrities in photos, so the target labels are unlikely to be affected by any discrimination.
+That is, the non-discriminatory~$U$ is known and we can simulate discriminatory concept shift by swapping hair color labels to generate a discriminatory~$\Y$, which enable the measurements of cross-loss in real-world scenarios.

 CelebA is composed of celebrity images, each with 40 attribute annotations.
 Each image is transformed to 128*128 pixels, constituting the features $\X$.
 We use the official train-val-test split from \citet{liu2015faceattributes} with blond ($y=1$) or not blond hair ($y=0$) as the target and binary gender as the protected attribute.
 To avoid sampling bias w.r.t. the hair-gender groups, we balance the dataset based on the smallest group (blond males).
 The balanced training and testing sets have 5,548 and 720 samples.
-To simulate discriminatory perturbations, we swap the labels of 50\% of blond males to not blond in the training data.
+To simulate a discriminatory concept shift, we randomly swap the labels of 50\% of blond males to not blond in the training data.
+We train the methods on this discriminatory data, except for the traditional method trained on the non-discriminatory data (green in Figure~\ref{fig:celeb}~\&~\ref{fig:celebsize}).

 \textbf{Models and training.} As our base model architecture we use a Pytorch implementation of ResNet-18~\cite{He2016DeepRL}.
-In addition to the OIM, only one of the evaluated learning methods, by~\citet{Hardt2016Equality}, can handle deep learning models, since both of them are post-processing methods.
-The OIM requires the addition of the protected attribute to the feature set during training.
-To avoid any changes of the architecture, we encode gender in the images via special markings (e.g., 10 pixel wide green and blue boxes shown in Figure \ref{fig:celebpics}).
-First, we train a Resnet-18 on the photos with markings.
+In addition to the OIM, only one of the evaluated learning methods' implementation, ~\citet{Hardt2016Equality}, can handle deep learning models, since both of them are post-processing methods.
+Therefore, all the methods train ResNet-18 on the images without annotations, then both fair learning methods use the gender annotations in their post-processing step.
+The OIM also requires the addition of the protected attribute to the feature set when training ResNet-18.
+To avoid any changes to the architecture, we encode gender in the images via special markings (e.g., 10 pixel wide green and blue boxes shown in Figure \ref{fig:celeb}a).
+First, we train ResNet-18 on the photos with markings.
 Then, we estimate the optimal mixing distribution, $\pi^*$, on the training data.
-At the test time, we first compute the Resnet-18 predictions on the photos with either value of the gender mark, and then we average these predictions using the learned mixing distribution.
+At the test time, we first compute the ResNet-18 predictions on the photos with either value of the gender mark, and then we average these predictions using the learned mixing distribution.
 Note that we do not use the ground-truth gender for making predictions in the test set, but rather the counterfactual values of the gender markings.
 Other methods train without these markings.